-The critique voiced against his Israel HaYom, Netanyahu dismissed by arguing that this is how it is done in the world.
-In a special session in memory of Zabotinski in August 2016, in his second period of being a PM, Netanyahu says:
+Netanyahu dismissed criticism of Israel Hayom by arguing that this was how it’s done in the world.
+During his second term as prime minister, speaking at a special Knesset session commemorating Ze’ev Jabotinsky in August 2016, Netanyahu said:

-One of the things in which Zabotinski believed is the idea of a free market, of competition, of choices of the citizens… there is a tough struggle, a tough struggle to prevent competition in the communication market.
-In the USA there is Wall Street Journal which supports one direction, and NY Times which supports another, nobody is saying anything.
-In Britain there is the Guardian supporting one direction, Times which supports the opposite direction – no one is crying ‘overtaking’.
-But in Israel, God forbid if there is a different opinion… And against that the opposition people who speak highly on free speech try to struggle: against opening the communication markets, against competition.
-This is of course not pluralism, this is not liberalism, this is by the way not Fascism, closer to Bolshevism… the people would determine in the ballot box, the people would rule the remote control.
-This is Zabotinski’s theory.
+One of the things Jabotinsky believed in was the idea of a free market, of competition, of choices of the citizens… there is a tough struggle, a tough struggle to prevent competition in the communications market.
+In the U.S., there’s The Wall Street Journal that supports one direction, and The New York Times that supports another, and nobody is saying anything.
+In Britain, there’s The Guardian that supports one direction and The Times that supports the opposite direction – no one is crying “takeover.”
+But in Israel, God forbid if there’s a different opinion… And those from the opposition who speak in lofty terms about free speech are fighting against opening the communications markets, against competition.
+This is, of course, not pluralism.
+This is not liberalism.
+This is, by the way, not fascism, but closer to Bolshevism… The people will decide at the ballot box, the people will rule.
+That is Jabotinsky’s theory.
 (Israel 2016)

-Notice that the argument is no longer that there should be a plurality of opinions and news outlets, but that against a left-leaning outlet what is needed is a right-leaning outlet.
-The rationale has changed.
-Only Netanyahu has forgotten to mention Israel HaYom is not a public media outlet but a privately funded free tablet printed in millions of copies and distributed for free.
-It deteriorated the competition – the same competition which was his center goal as a neoliberal – and made other printed newspapers barely survive.
-It reshaped the mind of the people by being unashamedly identified with PM Netanyahu.
-And with it too brought a new narrative told by Netanyahu: the left is Bolshevik for not supporting freedom of speech; the people determine in the ballot box; therefore, the media, working against the people’s choice – meaning against Netanyahu – is undemocratic.
+Notice that the argument is no longer about a need for a plurality of opinions and news outlets, but that right-leaning media is needed to counter the left-leaning media.
+The rationale had changed.
+Only Netanyahu forgot to mention that Israel Hayom was not a public media outlet, but rather a privately funded newspaper printed in millions of copies and distributed for free.
+It severely harmed competition – the same competition Netanyahu had championed as a neoliberal – and other print newspapers barely survived.
+Israel Hayom sought to win hearts and minds with its unabashed identification with Netanyahu, and it also introduced a new narrative presented by the prime minister: The left is Bolshevik for not supporting freedom of speech; the people decide at the ballot box and the media is undemocratic in working against the people’s choice – that is, against Netanyahu.

-Therewith lied another transformation in Netanyahu’s argument.
-In the late 90s the Left in his mind was identified with the two-states solution, or disengagement from occupied territories.
-He kept on using the idea that he could be endorsed by the media should he just offer to disengage from the territories “only withdraw from Judea and Samaria and we’ll get off you” Netanyahu supposedly citing a Haaretz journalist and replies ‘no, no thanks’.
-But with it he mentions that superior officers in the Palestinian authority wish he would fall due to the investigations, thus wrapping the media, the left, the Arabs and the Palestinians, enemies of Israel, in one camp (Netanyahu 2017b).
+Here was another transformation in Netanyahu’s argument.
+In the late 1990s, he identified the left with the two-state solution, or disengagement from occupied territories.
+He repeatedly claimed that the media would embrace him if he would just offer to disengage from the territories.
+“Just withdraw from Judea and Samaria and we’ll get off you,” a journalist from Haaretz promised, according to Netanyahu, who said his response was: “No, no thanks.”
+He also claimed that senior officers in the Palestinian Authority were eager to see his political demise in the wake of the investigations being conducted against him.
+Thus, Netanyahu wrapped the media, the left, the Arabs and the Palestinians, enemies of Israel, into a single camp (Netanyahu 2017b).

-Yet, the idea of what ‘left media’ meant changed with time.
-After the establishment of Yisrael HaYom it was made to mean one thing only: anti-Bibi.
-The linkage between striving for a free press and identifying the left with the personal objection to Netanyahu as the sole representative of the right became the dominant line in Likud-gatherings and speeches to the base: Netanyahu’s followers.
+Yet, how Netanyahu defined the “leftist media” changed over time.
+After the establishment of Israel Hayom, leftist media meant only one thing: anti-Bibi.
+The linkage between striving for a free press and identifying the left with personal opposition to Netanyahu as the sole representative of the right became the dominant line at Likud gatherings and in speeches to Netanyahu’s followers.
 Is there still a free press in Israel?
-Netanyahu both asks and answers, in a statement opening the Likud session on 5 December 2016:
+Netanyahu asked and then answered in a statement opening a Likud meeting on December 5, 2016: